6 Tips For Coloring Your Hair at Home Safely, According to a Pro

 "We're about three weeks away from seeing everyone's natural hair color," read the meme that circulated on Instagram and Twitter at the beginning of the pandemic.
 When social distancing rules were first implemented, this level of lighthearted #relatablecontent was equal parts true and hilarious.
-Since then, many people have stocked up on a few box dyes and root touch-up creams, but if you're considering doing the same — not so fast.
-Hairstylists are urging you to proceed with caution.
+At the time, many people stocked up on a few box dyes and root touch-up creams — even becoming bonafide "experts" at DIY hair color — but if you're considering doing the same, not so fast.
+Most hairstylists would urge you to proceed with caution.

 Ahead, she's sharing six helpful tips that will ensure the health of your hair remains a top priority until you can book your next appointment.

 If you've just gotta pick up that brush and bowl, at least make safety a priority.
 The first (and arguably most important) tip, according to Schaudt: "In my professional opinion, I would avoid any color that contains ammonia in the developer."
 Although this is an extremely common ingredient in the hair-dye industry — it's effective, no doubt — using it is ultimately a tradeoff; the powerful chemical damages your hair in the process.

 What to Try: Garnier Olia Oil Permanent Hair Color ($8)